ZarenaBrown/WeLoveMovies/README.md

 # WeLoveMovies

-This project is designed to test your ability to build complex servers and access data through a database.
-To succeed at this project, you'll need to demonstrate that you can do the following tasks:
+This project was designed to test your ability to build complex servers and access data through a database.
+To succeed at this project, I needed to demonstrate that I could do the following tasks:

 Install and use common middleware packages